Countries of My Youth

 crisis, I went to Tomahawk School in Prairie Village, Kansas.

-father worked for the State Department they wanted to know which state.
+worked for the State Department they wanted to know which state.

-When I told them I had been to Paris, Egypt, and
+When I told them I had been to Paris, to Egypt, and to other

-other

 foreign lands, they called my parents in to tell them I was a

 habitual liar.
-After they talked with my parents they
+After they talked with my parents they were sure